 Add chopped onions (and salt!!!!!!!!) and sauté long enough for them to soften and absorb all that oily, spicy goodness.

 I can’t think of a recipe I’ve made yet that hasn’t involved adding onions as part of the flavor base.
 I guess if you don’t like onions, you can skip this step.
 But you should know you’re also dead to me.

 This is a great place to add salt early because it helps to soften the onions and to bring out their flavor.
-Since most of the salt will be absorbed by the onions, it also won’t interfere with the softening of the beans.
+If you’re cooking beans, adding salt at this stage shouldn’t interfere with their softening since most of the salt will be absorbed by the onions before you add the beans.